YasmineBB/saucehub/README.md

 * HTML
+  - All HTML was passed through the W3C validator, passing with no errors.

 * CSS
+  - All CSS was passed through the Jigsaw W3C, passing with no errors.

 The majority of testing was done using the Google Chrome Browser.
 Chrome Developer Tools was used extensively, particularly to check responsiveness on different screen sizes.
 Testing was also done using Safari and Mozilla Firefox on desktop, and again on Google Chrome and Safari using an iPhone 11.